 |Materia Level||MXP (Common)||MXP (Uncommon)||MXP (Rare)||MXP (Legendary)|

-The level of the materia not only describes the relative power level of the materia’s effect, but also the minimum required quality or enhancement bonus of the armor, shield, or weapon for the materia to function:
+The level of the materia not only describes the relative power level of the materia’s effect, but also the minimum required armor, shield, or weapon bonus (Enhancement + Special Ability) for the materia to function:

 - A 0-level materia gains MXP only whenever it is attached to an object, even if the object itself is not masterwork.

-- A 1st-level materia functions only when attached to an object with an enhancement bonus of +1 or higher.
+- A 1st-level materia functions only when attached to an object with a bonus of +1 or higher.

-- A 2nd-level materia functions only when attached to an object with an enhancement bonus of +3 or higher.
+- A 2nd-level materia functions only when attached to an object with a bonus of +3 or higher.

-- A 3rd-level or mastered materia functions only when attached to an object with an enhancement bonus of +5 or higher.
+- A 3rd-level or mastered materia functions only when attached to an object with a bonus of +5 or higher.

 Higher level materia will function as lower-level if slotted into an item that doesn’t have a correct amount of bonus.
 For materia to function and gain MXP, it must be attached onto an item.
 Each item can hold a single materia, but an attached materia can be swapped for another one at any time.
 Attaching a materia to (or removing it from) an item requires a move action that doesn’t provoke attacks of opportunity.
 Effectively, each eligible item has a single “slot” that can be filled by any appropriate materia.
 Once attached, it immediately activates and provides the user with all its bonuses.
 If attached item is sundered, the materia is not destroyed.